LethalCompanyCommunity/ModdingWiki/docs/user-guide/ethics/open-source-and-ethics.md

   this license as well.
 This means your work, and any derivative work, will remain open-source.
 It means people can't grab your work and create a version which has no public code, and it means the community will forever be able to build upon your work and keep your mod alive, even if you lose interest in it.
-- [MIT License](https://choosealicense.com/licenses/mit/) -- this is a more extreme version of the GNU General Public License.
+- [MIT License](https://choosealicense.com/licenses/mit/) -- this is a more permissive version of the GNU General Public License.
 It *also* allows users to create *closed-source* versions of your mod.
 This means a user is not required to share their updated code publicly.
 They must, however, still retain the original license's copyright notice readily available.